clayschick/smoker-gadget/fw/README.md

 ### What to do next

+- setup the Pi to use WIFI
+- fix the livereload
+- write some unit tests
 - build the docs
-- design the app
+- design the app - Done, but is this ever really done?
-- figure out a way to profile a Nerves app - e.g. what is the CPU usage
+- figure out a way to profile a Nerves app - Done, can use observer over remote console
-- buy a PWM fan like the Corsair SL series
+- buy a PWM fan like the Corsair SL series - Done
-- find a box to put it all in and a way to hook into the grill
+- find a box to put it all in and a way to hook into the grill - Try a cardboard box first

 ## 12v fan driver - or I could just buy one - I bought one